Suspect in Salman Rushdie attack pleads not guilty to second-degree attempted murder and assault charges, attorney says

 He was refused bail and remanded to the Chautauqua County Jail.
 Matar's next court appearance is Friday.

-Rushdie, 75, was stabbed at least twice on stage at the Chautauqua Institution before he was slated to give a lecture, New York state police said Friday.
+Rushdie, 75, was stabbed on stage at the Chautauqua Institution before he was slated to give a lecture, New York state police said Friday.
 He was airlifted to a hospital in northwestern Pennsylvania and underwent surgery, a Pennsylvania police official said.
-The hospital on Saturday released no additional information.
+The hospital said it had no update to provide on his condition Saturday.

+Rushdie's injuries included three stab wounds to the right side of the front of his neck, four stab wounds to his stomach, a puncture wound to his right eye, a puncture wound to his chest, and a laceration on his right thigh, according to Chautauqua County District Attorney Jason Schmidt, who provided details of the injuries during Matar's arraignment.

 Following the attack, questions were raised about the security precautions -- or lack thereof -- at the host institution, which sits in a rural lake resort about 70 miles south of Buffalo, New York.